Stochastic Approximation in a Markovian Framework Revisited: Lipschitz Continuity of the Poisson Equation: On a Theorem of Hairer and Mattingly

-The next condition is a natural extension of the corresponding assumption of \cite{hairer2011yet} for a parametric family of Markov chains, which itself is a modification of a standard condition in the stability theory of Markov chains \cite{meyn2009markov}.
+Note that the Lyapunov function $V(\cdot)$ can be fairly general, as opposed to \cite{benveniste1990}.
+In particular, we may use $V(x) = e^{cx},$ known to be the right choice for queuing systems \cite[Section 16.4]{meyn2012markov}.
+The next condition is a natural extension of Assumption 2 of \cite{hairer2011yet} for a parametric family of Markov chains, which itself is a modification of a standard condition in the stability theory of Markov chains \cite{meyn2012markov} requiring minorization on what is called a small set.